Remarks on C*-discrete inclusions: Galois Correspondence

 \section{Galois Correspondence}

-The main purpose of this section is to parameterize the lattice of certain intermediate inclusions to a given fixed $A\overset{E}{\subset}B\in\CDisc$ in terms of certain C*-algebra objects graded by the support of this inclusion, and in doing so establish a Galois correspondence in the spirit of \cite{MR1622812, MR1900138, MR4010423, MR3948170, MR4083877}.
+The main purpose of this section is to parameterize the lattice of certain intermediate inclusions to a given fixed irreducible $A\overset{E}{\subset}B\in\CDisc$ in terms of certain C*-algebra objects graded by the support of this inclusion, and in doing so establish a Galois correspondence in the spirit of \cite{MR1622812, MR1900138, MR4010423, MR3948170, MR4083877}.

 The main difficulty we encounter is the problem of determining whether $\CDisc$ is closed under taking unital subalgebras.
 This is, if $A\overset{E}{\subset}B\in\CDisc$ is it always true that $A\overset{E|_D}{\subset}D\in\CDisc$?
-We managed to answer this question positively in Theorems \ref{thm:ceCDisc} and \ref{thm:ConverseceCDisc}, provided we assume $D$ is the target of a faithful conditional expectation $E^B_D:B\twoheadrightarrow D$ that is compatible with $E$.
-Presumably, this should only hold whenever $A$ is simple.
+We managed to partially answer this question positively in Theorem \ref{thm:ceCDisc} provided the associated C*-algebra object is tracial (see Equation \ref{eqn:TracialObject}) in combination with Theorem \ref{thm:ConverseceCDisc}, where $D$ is the target of a conditional expectation $E^B_D:B\twoheadrightarrow D$ that is compatible with $E$.

 Examples of C*-discrete inclusions that are closed under taking subalgebras include all finite-index extensions of simple unital C*-algebras, where in \cite[Proposition 6.1]{MR1900138} Izumi proves the existence of conditional expectation onto intermediate C*-subalgebras.
 Furthermore, in the context of outer actions of countable and discrete groups on unital simple C*-algebras, Cameron-Smith show in \cite[Theorem 3.5]{MR4010423} that the intermediate C*-algebras are always the range of some conditional expectation.
 However, in this latter case the fact that the bimodules supporting the inclusion are given by $*$-automorphisms plays a crucial role in the development of their results.